jbcodeforce/openshift-studies/docs/index.md

 # OpenShift Studies

 OpenShift Container Platform is about developing, deploying, and running containerized applications.
-It is based on docker and kubernetes with added features like:
+It is based on docker and kubernetes and add the following features:

 * Routes: represents the way external clients are able to access applications running in OpenShift
-* Deployment config
+* Deployment config: Represents the set of containers included in a pod, and the deployment strategies to be used.
 * CLI, [REST API](https://docs.openshift.org/latest/rest_api/index.html) for administration or Web Console, and [Eclipse plugin](https://tools.jboss.org/features/openshift.html).
 * Built to be multi tenants.
 You can also grant other users access to any of your projects.
 * Use the concept of project to allow for controlled accesses and quotas for developers.
-Projets are mapped to k8s namespaces.
+Projects are mapped to k8s namespaces.
-* [Source-to-image (S2I)](https://docs.openshift.org/latest/creating_images/s2i.html) is a tool for building reproductible Docker images.
+* [Source-to-image (S2I)](https://docs.openshift.org/latest/creating_images/s2i.html) is a tool for building reproducible Docker images.
 S2I supports incremental builds which re-use previously downloaded dependencies, and previously built artifacts.
 OpenShift is S2I-enabled and can use S2I as one of its build mechanisms.
+* Build config: Used by the OpenShift Source-to-Image (S2I) feature to build a container image from application source code stored in a Git repository

 * OpenShift for production comes in several variants:

     * OpenShift Origin: from [http://openshift.org](http://openshift.org)
     * OpenShift Container Platform: integrated with RHEL and supported by RedHat.
-It allows for building a private or public PaaS cloud
+It allows for building a private or public PaaS cloud.
     * OpenShift Online: multi-tenant public cloud managed by Red Hat
     * OpenShift Dedicated: single-tenant container application platform hosted on Amazon Web Services (AWS) or Google Cloud Platform and managed by Red Hat.